Raging Alone 10: Hauling

 “How often does he drink himself into darkness?”

-The question was uncomfortably close to his life.
+The question was uncomfortably precise.
+Desòchu knew he couldn’t lie.
 “Every night.”

 “Does he take care of your brother?”